 - Data being deleted without your input

-- New or unknown programs installing themselves and running automatically
+- New or unknown programs install themselves and run automatically

 As a final word, beware of fake antivirus programs!
 Always use antivirus programs from a well-known and reputable company such as Comodo, Norton, Malwarebytes, or AVAST — and never download one from a popup on the internet!
 If you’re a business owner, you need to protect your website, server, and databases from viruses, too.
-For that, we strongly recommend Sectigo’s all-in-one web security package, which starts at only $94 per year.
+For that, we strongly recommend DigiCert Secure Site Pro OV SSL with all-in-one website security.